 Vitamin B is a one-way trail, so to access it you’ll either need to shuttle to the top or climb the access road (County Road #375).

-There are two bike shops in Buena Vista that offer mountain bike rentals:
+There are two bike shops in Buena Vista that offer mountain bike rentals and fixes:

 Other things to do in Buena Vista, Colorado